 - appeal to the target audience

-Considering that all those traits should preferably get combined in one logo, hiring a specialist for this job is definitely worth investment.
+Considering that all those traits should preferably get combined in one logo, hiring a specialist for this job is definitely a worthy investment.
 This flow will cost less time, effort and money than profits lost later because of poor non-harmonic branding.

-If you are interested to see the full practical path of logo design we keep here in the studio, welcome to look over the case studies of Ribbet, Passfold, Tubik, Saily, SwiftyBeaver and Andre logos.
-They contain descriptions and illustrations for all the stages of design process.
+If you are interested to see the full practical path of logo design we keep here in the studio, welcome to look over the case studies of Ribbet, Passfold, Tubik, Saily, SwiftyBeaver, Andre, Binned, Reborn, Lunnscape and AppShack logos.
+They contain descriptions and illustrations for all the stages of the design process.

 Here are some more articles we could recommend for those who would like to get deeper into the topic of logo design: